crow-translate/QOnlineTranslator/docs/QOnlineTranslator.md

 ### <a id='constructor'/> QOnlineTranslator::QOnlineTranslator(_QObject \*parent = nullptr_)

-Constructs an translator with empty data and with parent object _parent_.
+Constructs an object with empty data and with _parent_.
 You can use [translate()](#translate) to send text to object.
 The destructor of a parent object destroys all child objects.
 Setting parent to 0 constructs an object with no parent.
 The parent of an object may be viewed as the object's owner.

 * * *